Charleston Shrimp and Grits with Tasso Blue Crab Gravy

 *Cooks note: For home use it is more practical to use instant grits.
 Cook your grits first and do not be afraid to season to your liking.
 This is a main component to your dish.

-Recipe courtesy Executive Chef Robert N. Dorner of Poogan's Porch Restaurant
+Recipe courtesy of Executive Chef Robert N. Dorner of Poogan's Porch Restaurant